Edward Stevenson (costume designer): Warner Brothers/First National

 Stevenson's first contract as a designer was signed in 1928 with First National Pictures, Inc., then one of the largest theater chains and movie studios in the United States.
 Warner Brothers had recently gained controlling interest in First National and installed one of their production executives, Hal Wallis, as studio head.
 It was Wallis's wife, comic film actress Louise Fazenda whom Stevenson had met while at MGM, who convinced Wallis to give the aspiring designer a chance.

 Warner Brothers purchased First National in November of the following year, bringing in their own designer, Earl Luick.
-There was plenty of work for both of them, but when Stevenson's contract was up, Orry-Kelly was hired in his stead.
+There was plenty of work for both of them, including the film "Paris", but when Stevenson's contract was up, Orry-Kelly was hired in his stead.
 Stevenson's name was also excluded from the credits of many of the Warner/First National films on which he had worked, so after his departure he filed suit on the company.